sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-16-Java-Streams.md

   Hawaii - 2
 ```

-...whereas when I simply use `stream()` I get the results in alphabetical order every time.
+...which clearly is not alphabetical.
+By constrast, when I simply use `stream()` I get the results in alphabetical order every time.

 ### Workaround